 6. Dark green

 All shades of the green stool are usually normal and do not always indicate underlying pathology.
 Iron supplements for babies may also cause greenish – blackish tools.
 Dark green stool may appear black under poor lighting conditions.

 Bright red stool may indicate bleeding of the lower gastrointestinal tract.
 Maroon stools may indicate bleeding somewhere in the middle of the gastrointestinal tract (4).

 However, 90% of red stools are not caused by blood.
 Many medicines, such as amoxicillin, may cause red stools.
 In babies on solids, foods, such as red food coloring, red jello, cranberries, beetroot, tomatoes, red candies, and red cereals, may also cause red stools (9).
 Although not always a matter of panic, it is best to discuss red stools with the baby’s healthcare provider.

 White stools may also indicate a rare disorder known as biliary atresia.
-It is advised to contact the doctor if the baby’s stool appears white (10).
+It is advised to contact the doctor if the baby’s stool appears white or pale yellow specially in the first 3-4 months of life (10).

 Babies who are on a milk-only diet might have gray stools.
 Medicines, such as antacids with aluminum hydroxide or barium sulfate from a barium enema, may also cause gray stools (9).
 In babies with biliary atresia, the stool color may appear grayish.
 It is best to consult a pediatrician if the baby passes gray stools.